This Day in June: Reception

-A Publishers Weekly review highlighted the book’s “joyous excitement” and diverse imagery, showing how the illustrations reinforce the message of acceptance and visibility for all families.
-Wisely, Litten only outlines the happy crowds and buildings in the background ..., saving color and detail for the marchers themselves."
+A Publishers Weekly review highlighted the book's “joyous excitement” and diverse imagery, showing how the illustrations reinforce the message of acceptance and visibility for all families.
+Wisely, Litten only outlines the happy crowds and buildings in the background ..., saving color and detail for the marchers themselves.

+One Equal World stated that, "Parents who are eager to talk to their kids about the ways in which people are different, or about LGBT Pride month in general will find that This Day In June provides excellent context and serves as a conversation starter."

 The book was included in Advocate's "What Book Changed the Lives of Our '40 Under 40'?"
 Explaining the choice, staff writer Erica Anderson wrote, "I love that it teaches tolerance and acceptance and makes pride something everyone can celebrate.
 The book also includes a reading guide for parents."

 School Library Journal highlighted the book's "realistic" diversity, noting the inclusion of "both homosexual and heterosexual people, young and old, ... individuals, couples, and families."
 They continued, saying, "This beautifully illustrated book is a great addition to a school or personal library to add diversity in a responsible manner without contributing to stereotypes about LGBT people."